Your Easy-Peasy Guide to Card Processing for Dental Managers

 Mobile wallets are now available from a number of tech companies, including Apple, Google, Microsoft, and Samsung.
 If your practice is listed as a merchant with a mobile wallet service provider, it can use mobile payments to reinforce social distancing.
 Weave has designed a contactless option called Text to Pay that lets office managers send text payment requests to customers following appointments.

-Embrace a high-growth mindset
+Embrace a high-growth mindset.

-Those healthcare providers that consider themselves “high-growth” were significantly more likely to say Text to Pay improves the patient experience than those in the “low-growth” category.
+Those healthcare providers who consider themselves “high-growth” were significantly more likely to say Text to Pay improves the patient experience than those in the “low-growth” category.
 High-growth practices were 40% more likely to embrace Text to Pay as a tool for making their patients more comfortable.

 How does Text to Pay improve the client experience?
 It lets your office focus on essential services during appointments instead of worrying about payments and other paperwork.
 Once patients get the healthcare they need, they don’t have to stop at your front desk for payment processing.
 Your office manager or their assistants can send a payment request by text with a link to a payment portal.

-Maximize your text potential
+Maximize your text potential.

 In the past, payments have been handled with mailed bills, emailed notifications, and in-person processing.
 These options are still readily available, but text payments have diversified the way healthcare practices are taking care of merchant services.
 According to our survey, only 18% of providers believe they are using text messages to their fullest potential.

 A text payment option works in conjunction with other text messaging to provide your dental office with good social distancing.
-Curbside waiting rooms can be established with texts, and your practice can share wellness for screening patients for potential infection.
-Text payments save administrative teams from violating social distancing along with review requests and an assortment of appointment reminders, confirmations, and general two-way texting.
+Curbside waiting rooms can be established with texts, and your practice can share wellness information for screening patients for potential infection.
+Text payments save administrative teams from violating social distancing, along with review requests and an assortment of appointment reminders, confirmations, and general two-way texting.

-Provide a variety of payment options
+Provide a variety of payment options.

 Credit card tap options alleviate customers of the need to swipe or insert their card using a potentially dirty payment terminal.
 Mobile payments, which we have discussed at some length already, go beyond tap options and get rid of physical transactions altogether.
 Plexiglass dividers are increasingly popular and are a simple, if flawed, way to protect employees from exposure to infected individuals.